Sheinxy/Advent-Of-Code/2023/Day_10/README.md

 ### Step 2:

 Despite that I am pretty much always guaranted to have the left side as the outside part of the loop, I want to be safe and check that this is the case.
 To do so, I want to cover the outside of the loop (without squeezing through pipes).
-For this, I simply walk in a (breadth-first way)[https://en.wikipedia.org/wiki/Breadth-first_search] starting from a point that is guaranted to be outside of the loop.
+For this, I simply walk in a (Breadth First way)[https://en.wikipedia.org/wiki/Breadth-first_search] starting from a point that is guaranted to be outside of the loop.

 I choose the point (0, 0) as that starting point, as my grid starts at (1, 1), therefore this point cannot be enclosed.
 I also "extend" my grid by one tile on each side to make sure that I get every side of the loop (in fact, I also did this while searching for the borders)